 Cloud Quality: Low

-Set Cloud Quality setting to Low to get up to 5% FPS boost in Halo Infinite.
+Set the Cloud Quality setting to Low to get up to 5% FPS boost in Halo Infinite.
 Even at low, there’s no noticeable drop in quality.

 Dynamic Wind: Low